-Convention Bureaux are globally recognised marketing organisations that are primarily responsible for driving business events to a destination.
-This is done by marketing destinations for business events and providing impartial advice or information to assist meeting and event planners to make informed decisions.
+Convention bureaux are globally recognised marketing organisations primarily responsible for driving business events to a destination.
+This is done through marketing activity and providing impartial advice or information to assist meeting and event planners to make informed decisions.

 While funding models vary between bureaux, generally budgets are derived from both public (government) and private (member) sectors.
-The language used differs between organisations, but typically the industry refers to the collective of meetings, incentives, conferences and exhibitions as business events or MICE.
+The language used differs between organisations, but typically the industry refers to the collective of meetings, incentives, conferences and exhibitions as business events.

-In Australia, each state has a dedicated convention bureau; however, in Queensland, there are six convention bureaus that are incorporated into Queensland's RTOs.
-BECGBR is a part of TTNQ, the registered RTO for the area spanning north of Cardwell across to the Northern Territory border and up to the Torres Strait Islands.
+In Australia, each state has a dedicated convention bureau; however, in Queensland, there are six convention bureau that are incorporated into Queensland's RTOs.